CareerWise is building the nation's first statewide modern youth apprenticeship program

-Starting in the fall of 2017, CareerWise would like to begin discussions with Colorado communities, both urban and rural, who are interested in partnering with CareerWise for a launch in June of 2019 or beyond.
-We will likely expand into 1-3 additional communities in 2019, with a larger cohort of new community partners to follow in subsequent years.
-Applications for 2019 partnership will be due on February 15th, 2018.
+Starting in the fall of 2018, CareerWise would like to begin discussions with Colorado communities, both urban and rural, who are interested in partnering with CareerWise for a launch in June of 2020 or beyond.
+We will likely expand into one to three additional communities in 2020, with a larger cohort of new community partners to follow in subsequent years.

 The community readiness framework document is intended to help communities understand what must be in place in a community in order to demonstrate readiness for partnership as part of the application process.
 Additionally, as you will see in the community readiness and the sample project plan, CareerWise expects that communities will need to do a significant amount of work to implement the program once selected as a partner – with supports, toolkits and guidance provided by CareerWise every step of the way.

-The bad news is that readiness is complex and may involve a few heavy lifts in your community, the good news is that CareerWise Colorado and a number of state agencies are available to help you with different components of your plan.
+While readiness preparation is complex and may involve a few heavy lifts in your community, the good news is that CareerWise Colorado and a number of state agencies are available to help you with different components of your plan.
 Throughout the framework detail in the third section, look for suggestions around who you might want to reach out to for help with that component of the framework.